-When combined with a Stable Account, many students could save up to \$9,230 in 2024, for qualified disability expenses, and still receive their full monthly SSI cash benefit.
+When combined with a STABLE Account, many students could save at least \$9,460 in 2025, for qualified disability expenses, and still receive their full monthly SSI cash benefit.

-The Student Earned Income Exclusion allows SSI recipients under age 22, who regularly attend school, to exclude as much as \$2,290 of gross earned income per month, up to an annual exclusion of \$9,230.
+The Student Earned Income Exclusion allows SSI recipients under age 22, who regularly attend school, to exclude as much as \$2,350 of gross earned income per month, up to an annual exclusion of \$9,460.